-When the source and detector are set up and aligned, begin the scan by going to the pulldown menu Scan \rightarrow Perform Time Interval Scan as shown in Figure 62.
+When the source and detector are set up and aligned, begin the scan by going to the pulldown menu Scan $\rightarrow$ Perform Time Interval Scan (Fig. 62).
+Refer to Figure 63 for an example of a, "Timed Interval Scan."

 An example of a scan is shown in Figure 63.
 In this scan, a Xenon lamp was used at the input to a Cornerstone 130 monochromator and allowed to warm up for one hour.
-The monochromator's grating and order sorting filter were set for 840 nm, the location of a Xenon line.
+The monochromator's grating and order sorting filter were set to 840 nm, the location of a Xenon line.
 Data was taken using an amplified Oriel silicon detector and SR810 lock-in digital amplifier.
-The scan indicates the output signal level variation at this wavelength.
+The scan indicates that the output signal level variation at this wavelength.
 Knowing the spectral responsivity of the detector at this wavelength would allow the user to easily convert this reading to power by using Equation 3.

-Figure 62: Performing Timed Interval Scan
+Figure 62: Performing Timed Interval Scan.

-Figure 63: Example of Timed Interval Scan
+Figure 63: Example of Timed Interval Scan.